teambit/docs/docs/getting-started/use-components/import-components.md

 ---
 id: import-components
-title: Import Components (Clone into a WS)
+title: Import Components (clone into a workspace)
 ---

 ...